“Hillel says, "Be disciples of Aharon, loving peace, pursuing peace, loving people and drawing them near to the Torah." Pirkei Avot 1:13

 “Indeed, this is the underpinning of the concept in the g’marah (Sanhedrin 104a) that “b’ra m’zakeh aba” – a son brings merit to his father through good deeds, learning Torah, etc. He does so because “b’ra kareih d’avuah” (cf. Eruvin 70b), a son is considered an extension – literally the leg – of his father, either because the son and father are part and parcel of each other (i.e., are joined together) or because the father is considered the gorem, the cause, of his son’s actions (i.e., since the son emulates him by following in his footsteps).
 In other words, the son’s actions and accomplishments are considered as the father’s and are credited to the father.”
 Yitzhak Kasdan, Understanding The Mitzvah of Hesped [17]

 In the case of Korach’s sons, they chose a different path.
-Instead of being an extension of their father, they became the extension of their Father in heaven.
-They lived to write one of the most amazing Psalms among the tehillim,
+Instead of being an extension of their father on earth, they became an extension of their Father in Heaven.
+They lived to write one of the most amazing Psalms among the Tehillim,

 In a world full of Korachs, the book of Numbers says,